What is a Student Interest Group?

 Contact

-NU AIG aims to make complex concepts like sorting, greedy algorithms, and dynamic programming accessible and engaging.
+NU Algorithm Interactive Gaming (NU AIG) aims to make complex concepts like sorting, greedy algorithms, and dynamic programming accessible and engaging.
 We focus on designing, implementing, and testing educational games.
 By blending game design with computer science education, NU AIG strives to create a learning experience where algorithms are interactive, enjoyable, and enriching.

 Contact